"Mark Bonney sings with silken tone, great clarity of diction, seemingly

 – Berkeley Daily Planet, reviewing Handel's Acis and Galatea

-Before embarking on his career as a classical singer, Mark worked in socio-economic development in Egypt, before, during and after the Arab Spring.
+Before embarking on his career as a classical singer, Mark worked in socio-economic development in Egypt around the time of the Arab Spring.
 He holds a Masters in Opera from the Royal Conservatoire in Scotland, a Masters in Music from the Guildhall School of Music and Drama in London, and a bachelor’s degree in Political Science from Stanford University.
 He also studied at the Berlin Opera Academy, the Franz Schubert Institute and the American Institute of Musical Studies.

-Before embarking on his career as a classical singer, Mark worked in socio-economic development in Egypt, before, during and after the Arab Spring.
+Before embarking on his career as a classical singer, Mark worked in socio-economic development in Egypt around the time of the Arab Spring.
 He holds a Masters in Opera from the Royal Conservatoire in Scotland, a Masters in Music from the Guildhall School of Music and Drama in London, and a bachelor’s degree in Political Science from Stanford University.
 He also studied at the Berlin Opera Academy, the Franz Schubert Institute and the American Institute of Musical Studies.

 ~ Please feel free to get in touch via the Contact page for the most recent version of this biography ~